PHONE FREE SCHOOLS MOVEMENT

 Mental health improves

-An all-day policy gives students roughly seven hours away from social media, which is linked to higher anxiety and depression with heavy use.
+It gives students roughly seven hours away from social media, which is linked to higher anxiety and depression with heavy use.

 Icon

-More focused and productive classroom time
+More focused and productive classes

 Removing access between periods reduces task switching, so students can refocus faster when the lesson starts.